flrt/atom_gen/README.rst

 - produces a feed, saved locally
 - send a mail to announce an updated
 - upload the feed on a server via FTP
+- tweet a summary or a link related to the new data